aposoftworks/laravel-utilities/README.md

 ## Tools

 All of those tools can have their methods overwritten for custom implementation (just like any other good OO class).
+You can create the repositories and the smart controllers using artisan commands, with: `make:repository` and `make:smartcontroller`.

 ### Repositories
 A simple implementation of the repository pattern that uses Laravel's standard model.
 You can use it by extending our repository base and setting a public model variable inside of it.
 It uses the default naming from Laravel: index, show, store, update, destroy.